 Support for students from disadvantaged socio-economically background:

 amount of 200 EUR/month to the basic lump sum grant.
 The condition for granting the contribution is based on §91 paragraph 3 of Act No. 111/1998 Coll. about universities.
 The contribution can be awarded on the basis of an application, which will be accompanied by proof that the student meets the conditions in law (for example, confirmation from the faculty that the student was awarded a social scholarship at the faculty can be provided).
-The application and proof of fulfillment of the condition must be delivered to our office at the Department of Foreign Relations of CTU-R no later than 3 weeks before the signing of the grant agreement.
+The application and proof of fulfillment of the condition must be delivered to our office at the International Office of CTU Rector’s Office no later than 3 weeks before the signing of the grant agreement.
 More information here.

 Support for participants with specific needs: